 Prairie is Washington State’s most rapidly disappearing and threatened ecosystem.
 Currently, prairie land comprises less than 3% of the original acreage.
 Loss of habitat and lack of fire over the past 150 years are major factors.
 There is a significant and immediate need to restore prairie in the northwest to protect and enhance the quality of all life.
 We all, humans and wildlife, depend on healthy, diverse ecosystems for our very survival.

-We are restoring habitat on our 175 acres in Central Whidbey and also engage in or support ecological restoration efforts throughout the Puget Sound region.
-The prairie at PRI contains a precious nearly five-acre remnant that has not been significantly disturbed since colonization.
+We are restoring habitat on our 175 acres in Central Whidbey and also support ecological restoration efforts throughout the Puget Sound region.
+The prairie at PRI contains a precious five-acre remnant that has not been significantly disturbed since colonization.
 It contains tremendous biodiversity and a large number of rare native plant species, which in turn support and interact with microorganisms in our soils as well as insects and arthropods, many of whom serve as critical pollinators.

 Our habitat restoration work includes:

 * producing native plants in our Native Plant Center

 * sourcing and collecting seed from wild and propagated native plants

 * preparing land (mowing, selected herbicide usage, cover cropping, controlled burns)

 * out-planting native plants including grasses, forbs, shrubs and trees (like the Garry oak) on our site and throughout the Puget Sound region